-Home > Website Accessibility Statement
+Home > Accessibility

-This website is run by Censis, Inovo Building, 3rd Floor, 121 George Street, Glasgow, G1 1R.
+This website is run by CENSIS, Inovo Building, 3rd Floor, 121 George Street, Glasgow, G1 1R.
 We are one of seven Scottish Innovation Centres.
-The CENSIS host institution and administrative hub is the University of Glasgow, Charity Number SC004401
+The CENSIS host institution and administrative hub is the University of Glasgow, Charity Number SC004401.

 We’ve also made the website text as simple as possible to understand.
 However, some of our content is technical, and we use technical terms where there is no easier wording we could use without changing what the text means.